dotkernel/frontend-documentation/docs/book/v5/introduction/file-structure.md

 This directory contains the template files, used for example to help render e-mail templates.

-> DotKernel Frontend uses `twig` as Templating Engine.
+> Dotkernel Frontend uses `twig` as Templating Engine.
 > All template files have the extension `.html.twig`.

 ## `data` directory